DavidSolan0/my-portfolio/NLP/README.md

 ## Text Mining and Text Analytics

-This folder contains everything about our capabilities and future research about NLP.
-Here we explain the expected outputs to obtain with use cases to understand the code we provide.
+This folder contains everything about my capabilities and future research about NLP.
+HereI explain the expected outputs to obtain with use cases to understand the code we provide.

 Each notebook here contains three parameters: